nautobot/nautobot/nautobot/docs/additional-features/custom-fields.md

 * Text: Regular expression (optional)
 * Integer: Minimum and/or maximum value (optional)
 * Selection: Must exactly match one of the prescribed choices
+  * Selection Fields: Regular expression (optional)

 ### Custom Selection Fields

 Choices are stored as independent values and are assigned a numeric weight which affects their ordering in selection lists and dropdowns.
 Note that choice values are saved exactly as they appear, so it's best to avoid superfluous punctuation or symbols where possible.

+Regular expression can optionally be defined on custom selection choices to validate the field choice in the user-interface and the API.

 If a default value is specified for a selection field, it must exactly match one of the provided choices.
 Note that the default value can only be set on the custom field after its corresponding choice has been added.